 4th Degree Arson is charged when a person “knowingly or recklessly” starts a fire, or causes an explosion on his own property or another person's property, and in doing so, places another person in danger of serious bodily injury or death.
 It is also charged if a building or occupied structure is in danger of damage.
 This offense is a:

-- Class 4 felony if a person is endangered, which results in a possible sentence of up to 6 years in the Colorado Department of Corrections.
-If property (and not a person) is endangered, it is either a class 2 or class 3 misdemeanor, depending on the value of the property.
+- felony if only property is endangered and the value is $2,000 or more, which results in a possible sentence of years in the Colorado Department of Corrections.
+If property (and not a person) is endangered and the value is less than $2,000, it is a misdemeanor

 No matter the degree of arson you have been charged with, the sooner you hire a knowledgeable lawyer to represent you, the better.

 Why You Need the Best Arson Lawyer in Denver

 The criminal defense attorneys at our office have handled many arson cases in Denver and throughout Colorado.
 If you have been charged with arson, it is important to contact an arson lawyer immediately, before speaking to the police.
 The effects of a criminal conviction on your record are long-lasting.
 Whether you have been charged with 1st or 4th Degree Arson, the sooner you hire a knowledgeable criminal defense lawyer to represent you in your case the better.
 We fight hard against the government to prove your innocence.
 A criminal defense attorney will begin working on your case immediately after being hired.
 Failing to do so will result in lost evidence which is critical to your case.
 Our criminal defense attorneys are often able to get cases dropped or dismissed, or work out a favorable plea agreement.
 Don't hesitate – work with a knowledgeable lawyer who can fight on your behalf in court.